unbound-tech/tessera/encryption/encryption-ub/README.md

     ```
     ucl client create --mode activate --name <CLIENT_NAME> --partition <PARTITION_NAME> --password <UKC_PASSWORD>
     ```
-1. On the Terserra server.
+1. On the Teserra server.
 Edit the configuration file on the UKC client, found in:

     `/etc/ekm/client.conf`

     Update the server name of the UKC EP.
 For example:

     `servers=<EP_HOSTNAME>`
-1. On the Terera server.
+1. On the Teserra server.
 Obtain the necessary certificates
     ```
-    ucl register --code <ACTIVATION_CODE> --name <CLIENT_NAME> --partition <PARTITION_NAME> -v
+    ucl register --code <ACTIVATION_CODE> --name <CLIENT_NAME> --partition <PARTITION_NAME>
     ```

 ## Using UKC for Encryption with Tessera